Calculating your Course Total

 To hide the course total from students:

-3. Scroll to the far right of the grade report box so that you can see the Course total column.
+3. Scroll to the far right of the Grader report to see the Course total column.

 Course Total Grade Calculation